bart747/notebook/articles/fonts-linux.md

 It will work only if there's no *Times New Roman* in your system.

 ## Quick sum-up

 - Store your fonts at `$HOME/.local/share/fonts` or `/usr/local/share/fonts`
 - Configuration stuff write into `$XDG_CONFIG_HOME/fontconfig/fonts.conf`
   file. (`$XDG_CONFIG_HOME` most likely means `$HOME/.config/`.)
-- Use fonts made for screens that look clean and standard — you need **predictable behavior**.
+- Use fonts that look clean and standard — you need **predictable behavior**.